alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/C01_CHALLENGES/C01-01_Drawing_Red_Pixel_On_Screen.md

     `3e 88` -> `ld a,n` -> `ld a,#88`
     `32 00 C0` -> `ld (nn nn),a` -> ' `ld (C000), a`
     `18 FE` -> `jr d` -> `jr FE` -> FE: 1111 1110 = 254 -> infinite loop
+0.2.
+Tells the `PC`to execute the address we want (4000) and close the Debugger.

 1. Copy value 88 to CPU.
    We need an empty/available memory zone, so, 00 00 won't be right place to.